Won-gyu/WPF_HR/README.md

 # WPF_HR
-It is a simple employee management application that stores and evaluates employee information.
+It is a simple employee management application that stores and evaluates employee information.<br>
+The six abilities are displayed in a hexagonal graph.<br>
+The data file is managed in xml format.<br>
+It was developed with the MVVM pattern.<br>
 <h3>Completed in 2018</h3>
 <h3>Moved to Github repository in 2021</h3>